lesacar/sand_sim/README.md

 # Particle simulation in C and raylib
 *linux raylib is in ./static ; windows raylib is in ./static/windows* Early development stages, currently supports
-- Opens on the monitor passed by -m N (monitor number) and spawns a window on that monitor, using that monitor's refresh rate
+- Opens on the monitor passed by ./sand -m N (monitor number) and spawns a window on that monitor, using that monitor's refresh rate
+**By default opens on the primary monitor if no -m is passed**
 - 3 materials allow for various physics simulations Water is currently broken, sand uses a "for loop biased" algorithm, I will fix the sand algorithm after fixing water, because the sand for loop bias is barely noticeable